lucaspcamargo/troublob/README.md

 This requires `docker`.
 Just run `scripts/ci-build.sh`.
 The output will be at `ci-build/out/rom.bin`.
 Thanks to doragasu for the docker container script.
-Note that this toolchain seems to build slower binaries (at least for this project)

 ### Manually

 1. Init and update git submodules (`git submodule update --init`)
 2. Run the map processor script beforehand (`./scripts/process_all_maps.sh`).